Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 Most people we work with end up in the table 2 to table 6 range.
 Don’t despair; it is still a good premium rate (as you will see later in the article).
 Moreover, don’t worry if you are declined; we still have life insurance options for you.

-Search For Premiums Yourself
+Search For Traditional Life Insurance Premiums Yourself

 Simplified Life Insurance Underwriting For Those With Bipolar Disorder

+Simplified life insurance underwriting differs greatly from the fully underwritten process we just described.
 In this case, all the carriers do is (generally speaking):

-The death benefit amounts we are talking about here are low, like $25,000 to $35,000.
+If all works out, then you have life insurance.
+The death benefit amounts we discuss here are low, like $25,000 to $50,000.
 These amounts are typically burial insurance and final expense policies.

-They are usually whole life insurance plans although we work with a few that offer term life insurance.
+They are usually whole life insurance plans, although we work with a few that offer term life insurance.

-The underwriting decision is usually quick, usually a day turn-around.
+The underwriting decision is usually quick, usually a day turnaround.

 Usually, the main factors in the decision, as we discussed, are:

-• Your information in the MIB
+- Your information in the MIB

-• The kinds of medications you take
+- The kinds of medications you take

-• Your answers to health questions
+- Your answers to health questions

 Let’s discuss the last two – medications and health questions – in more detail.